AtexBg/3ds-fbge/README.md

  - [**Reddit**](https://reddit.com/u/Willing-Stomach3649)
  - **Discord** : xippo1621
 >-----------------------------------------------
-Also feel free to contact me if you want to collabore for the project :3
+Also feel free to contact us if you want to collabore for the project :3